 There is no one size fits all with any type of piercing and jewelry can be custom made in any length you’d need.
 A well stocked studio will have several lengths of navel jewelry options for you to choose from with many colors and sizes of gemstones, opals, dangles, etc. If the size you need isn’t in stock, special orders are absolutely doable and can be quite fun!
 This way you can pick out exactly how you want your new piece of jewelry to look.

 Not only is it bad on your back, but it can put a lot of pressure

-on the bottom of the navel,pushing the jewelry upward and into
+on the bottom of the piercing, pushing the jewelry upward and into

 an awkward position.
-This can lead to the piercing migrating to an undesirable
+This can lead to the piercing migrating and evening healing crooked.

 Even once your navel piercing is fully healed, pushing the jewelry

 up and down can thin out the tissue over time and lead to the piercing

 migrating or fully rejecting, so just avoid playing with it.